ethereum/remix-plugin/doc/plugins/solidity.md

 ```

 ## Types
-`CompilationFileSources`: A map with the files name as key and the content as value.
+`CompilationFileSources`: A map with the file name as the key and the content as the value.

 `CompilationResult`: The result of the compilation matches the [Solidity Compiler Output documentation](https://solidity.readthedocs.io/en/latest/using-the-compiler.html#output-description).